top of page

 Building Empathy and Connection

 Empathy helps combat feelings of rejection.
-When we strive to understand others, we realize that many face silent struggles.
+When we strive to understand others, we realise that many face silent struggles.
 For instance, let’s say you meet someone at work who seems standoffish.
 Instead of feeling rejected, try to understand their perspective.
 They may feel nervous or insecure themselves.

 To overcome the sense of rejection may not mean to stop feeling it altogether — but to remember, gently, that what we perceive as separation is often the meeting of two personal realities within one field of energy.